Instructional Coordinators: Career, Courses, Training, Jobs & Growth Prospects

 - Mentor or coach teachers who need help improving their skills

-Decision-making skills: Instructional coordinators have to take decisions on a number of issues that has profound implications for what teachers do and what students learn.
+Instructional coordinators have to take decisions on a number of issues that has profound implications for what teachers do and what students learn.
+Judgement skills:

-People skills: Instructional Coordinators shoulb be able to establish and maintain good working relationships with their colleagues and other administrators.
+Instructional Coordinators should be able to establish and maintain good working relationships with their colleagues and other administrators.